Dominique Crenn: Early life and education

-2022, Crenn was featured as an Iron Chef on the Netflix show Iron Chef: Quest for an Iron Legend.

-In December 2019, Crenn became engaged to her girlfriend, actress Maria Bello.

 Career

-Crenn moved to the United States to pursue her culinary aspirations, landing in San Francisco in the late 1980s.
+Crenn moved to the United States to pursue her culinary aspirations, landing in San Francisco, California in the late 1980s.
 Her first restaurant position was at Stars, a prominent restaurant in the city run by celebrity chef Jeremiah Tower.
 After two years, she moved on to work at restaurants such as Campton Place, 2223 Market, and Yoyo Bistro at the Miyako Hotel before taking a position as head chef for the restaurant in Intercontinental Hotel in Jakarta, Indonesia.
 She was Indonesia's first ever female head chef, but was forced to flee the country during civil unrest in 1998.

 Returning to the United States, she became executive chef for Manhattan Country Club in Manhattan Beach, Los Angeles, California and then at Abode Restaurant and Lounge in Santa Monica, California.
 In 2008, management at Intercontinental Hotel offered her a new position, and she joined Luce in San Francisco where she was awarded her first Michelin star in 2009, and was awarded another one-star ranking the next year.

+In 2009, Crenn competed on The Next Iron Chef but was eliminated in the Adaptability Challenge, reaching 7th place overall in the season.
+In 2010, Crenn competed on Iron Chef America against chef Michael Symon, winning the battle.

-In 2011, she opened her restaurant Atelier Crenn in San Francisco, California.
+In 2011, she opened her restaurant Atelier Crenn in San Francisco.
 The Michelin Guide awarded the restaurant a two-star ranking, making Crenn the first ever female chef to receive two stars in the United States.
 Atelier Crenn was again awarded two stars in 2014.
-She was awarded the Best female Chef in 2016 by world’s 50 Best Restaurant awards.
+She was awarded the Best Female Chef Award in 2016 by The World's 50 Best Restaurants.
 Crenn appeared on Season 2 of Chef's Table, a documentary film series on Netflix.
 In 2018, Crenn earned her third Michelin star.

 Petit Crenn, inspired by the food of her childhood in Brittany, opened in 2015.
 In 2016, Crenn announced plans to open Bar Crenn, a wine bar featuring small plates, next door to Atelier Crenn.
 In March 2018, Bar Crenn opened, earning one Michelin star in its first year, which means Crenn currently holds four Michelin stars.
 In 2018, Crenn was awarded the James Beard Foundation Award of Best Chef: West.

 In 2021, Crenn joined the creative team on the dark comedy horror film The Menu, serving as a consultant for Ralph Fiennes' character Chef Julian Slowik and creating the dishes showcased throughout the film.
+In 2022, Crenn was featured as an Iron Chef on the Netflix show Iron Chef: Quest for an Iron Legend.

+Crenn was named one of the 100 most influential people in the world by Time magazine in 2024.